industrial-edge/energy-manager-getting-started/docs/Installation.md

 - save the KPI type

 It is also possible to create a **cost calculation** via KPI formulas.
-In this example we calculate the energy costs as well as the total consumption costs.
+In this example we calculate the energy costs as well as the water costs.

 Create two further KPI types:
 ```